directus/directus/docs/cloud/glossary.md

 ## Automatic Software Updates

-Software updates can be a time-consuming chore, taking developer energy and focus away from core business logic.
+Software updates on any app can be a time-consuming chore, taking developer energy and focus away from core business logic.
 Cloud Projects are updated every two weeks in rolling releases _(i.e. done with no downtime)_.
-These updates keep your Project on the latest version and fully up-to-date with all Cloud Exclusives, dependencies, and security patches.
+These updates keep your Project on the latest version and fully up-to-date with all [Cloud Exclusives](#cloud-exclusives), dependencies, and security patches.

 ::: tip Version-locking

 Version-locking is available on Enterprise Projects.

 :::

-## Auto-Scaling

-Auto-scaling refers to the activation of [Standby Nodes](#nodes) during times of spiked web traffic.
-In other words, Auto-scaling is _on-demand horizontal scaling_.

 ## Backups